 The chairman is authorized to handle routine requests; however, requests which present new issues, which require large expenditures by the College, or present other problems, are considered by the entire committee.
-The ADA Reasonable Accommodations Committee will respond to such request within 30 days after it is received.
+The chairman or ADA Reasonable Accommodations Committee will respond to such request within 30 days after steps one thru three (above) are completed.